JohnKaul/jcreate/readme.md

 ## DESCRIPTION
 A few shell scripts to create/destroy classic jails in FreeBSD with a `jail.conf` file located in `/etc/jail.conf.d/`.

+## OPTIONS
+     -d   dry-run (A jail.conf file is constructed and printed to STDOUT, based on <template.conf>, for review.
+A jail is NOT constructed).

 ### JCREATE
 This script will create a classic jail by extracting a userland and